forestmodeller/Forcarb/README.md

 # Forcarb

-The forest estate is represented by matrix detailing cohort (spruce, pine, etc), yield class, age (age class), area, biomass, volume per hectare and the current annual increment of that cohort.
+The forest estate is represented by matrix detailing cohort (spruce, pine, etc) yield class, age (age class), area, biomass, volume per hectare and the current annual increment of that cohort.
+The cohorts above are further classified by soil (peat and non-peat).

+There are two main scripts (so far).

+The 1st script prepares the input data.

+Using equations from Boudewyn et al 2007 and Li et al 2003 the volume per ha by species cohort is converted into biomass pool growth curves: merchBark, foliage and otherWood.

+The biomass of the stem that is merchantable is evluated, next the non-merchantable stem biomass is found.
+The sum of these enables calculation of the sap biomass.... proportions...

+These curves are then smoothed using the approach specified by S. Kull (CBM).
+Note, results for broadleaf species much more accurate when smoothing is disabled.

+Increments are evaluated by subtracting the biomass at t1 from t2.

+The increments are appended to the original input file.

+The 2nd script conducts the simulation.

+Note: This will be run separately for afforestation scenarios (AR) and existing forests (FM).
+Increments from above are assumed identical for peat and non-peat cohorts.
+The only difference is the starting condition of Pool19, this is equal to 92 if non-peat and 0 if peat.

 The matrix is fed into the program and divided up into cohorts.
 A cohort is a species at a productivity class.

-These are processed by the main program code on an annual basis.
+These cohorts are processed by the main program code on an annual step basis and aggregated into a common pool at the end of each annual step.

 The area comprising a cohort ages one year at a time.
-In that year, the volume of the cohort is grown incrementally according to the Forestry Commission yield tables.
+In that year, the volume of the cohort is grown incrementally according to the Chapmann-Richards growth function, previously calibrated by the Irish NFI.
 During a ‘run’, thinnings and final harvests are undertaken according to rules (see below).
 To complete a run, the area that is clearfelled becomes the new area in the next run.

 The code outputs the modified cohort matrix together with summary totals: standing volume, harvested volume.
 These are collated and will be used to estimate biomass pools using the biomass functions.